 Science Communication & Outreach

-As Science Communicator and Outreach Ambassador, I blogged about our voyage and science operations, answered questions from schools and the public, managed social media, built and maintained the expedition website, worked with our scientists as a developmental editor and writing mentor, and visually chronicled our journey in photographs and illustrations.
+As Education and Outreach Officer, I blogged about our voyage and science operations, facilitated live broadcasts between the ship and schools/universities, answered questions from schools and the public, managed the social media accounts and created content, built (SNOWBIRDS) and maintained (Iceberg Alley) the expedition website, worked with our scientists as a developmental editor and writing mentor, taught science communication and social media workshops to the science team, and visually chronicled our journey in photographs and illustrations.

 I also worked on book projects and have two books underway about these journeys and our science.
 I will be seeking a publisher for these later this year.

 If you'd like to know more or have me come speak to your school or group about my experience or about science communication, please contact me.